Emergency managers seem to have their own language when talking about hurricanes. Use this glossary of terms to better understand the storm language.

 EMERGENCY ALERT SYSTEM (EAS) — A system designed to permit government officials to issue up-to-date and continuous emergency information and instructions to the public in case of a threatened or actual emergency.
 It is replacing the Emergency Broadcast System.

 EMERGENCY PUBLIC SHELTER — Generally a public school or other such structure designated by county or city officials as a place of refuge.
-A volunteer group such as the American Red Cross or Salvation Army usually manages a shelter.

 EMERGENCY OPERATIONS CENTER (EOC) — A State, county or city emergency facility that serves as a central location for the coordination and control of all emergency preparedness and response disaster activities.